solympe/Golang_Training/patternProxy/README.md

 <b>Realisation of Proxy pattern</b>

-This implementation has 2 structures: dataBase(main struct) and dataBaseNode(proxy struct)
+This implementation has 3 structures: dataBase(main struct), dataBaseNode(proxy struct) and cache.<br>
+Cache allows DBNode to receive 'fresh' data without calling the main dataBase

-Both structures are connected by one 'DBFunctions' interface
+The dataBase and DBNode are connected by one 'DBFunctions' interface

-Both structures have two similar <i>methods</i>:<br>
+Each of structures has two <i>methods</i>:<br>
-SendData() - sending new data to dataBase<br>
+SendData() - sending new data from a client <br>
-GetData() - getting data from dataBase
+GetData() - returning data to the client

 You can test this pattern in main.go